rjfarmer/pyMesa/README.md

 Other versions can be supported upon request.

-If you want to play with fire and try with another version, then set the enviroment variable:
+If you want to play with fire and try with another version, then set the environment variable:

 ````bash
 export PYMESA_OVERRIDE=1